-Keeping Children Safe in Education DfE (2022)
+Keeping Children Safe in Education DfE (2023)

-The model policy was revised in August 2022 to reflect the minor changes in national guidance as a consequence of the publication of revisions to 'Keeping Children Safe in Education' This guidance will become statutory from 1 September 2022 and all academies, schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
+The model policy was revised in July 2023 to reflect the minor changes in national guidance because of the publication of revisions to 'Keeping Children Safe in Education' This guidance will become statutory from 1 September 2023 and all academies, schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

-The guidance uses the terms "must" and "and "should" which is reflected in the policy.
+The guidance uses the terms "must" and "should" which is reflected in the policy.
 The term "must" is used when the person is question is legally required to do something and "should" when the advice set out should be followed unless there is good reason not to.